-Students do not receive any payment or compensation, monetary or otherwise, for their services performed at their practicum placement.
-Some sites may provide mileage reimbursement for travel associated with practicum responsibilities, which is determined by the site.
+Additionally, some sites may provide mileage reimbursement for travel associated with practicum responsibilities, which is determined by the site.

 PREREQUISITES

 Full-time students begin practicum in their first year to coincide with the Autumn Quarter (typically the 4th week in September).
 Part-time 2nd year students begin practicum in their second year also in Autumn Quarter.